lablup/backend.ai-docs-webui/docs/installation/installation.rst

 Console-Server
 ^^^^^^^^^^^^^^

-Serves user web GUI Console and provides authentication by email and password.
+Serves user GUI Console and provides authentication by email and password.

 .. code-block:: shell